fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Address of memberlist to advertise to other cluster members.
-Used for nat traversal if provided.
+Address of [`memberlist`](https://github.com/hashicorp/memberlist) to advertise to other cluster members.
+Used for NAT traversal if provided.

 </dd>
 <dt>memberlist_bind_addr</dt>